fisharebest/webtrees/modules_v4/README.md

 The rest of this document is aimed at PHP developers.

 TIP: The built-in modules can be found in `app/Module/*.php`.
-These contain lots of usefule examples that you can copy/paste.
+These contain lots of useful examples that you can copy/paste.

 ## Creating a custom module.